programmfabrik/fylr-install/docker/further-reading/migrate-fylr-2-fylr.md

-# how to migrate a whole flyr into another
+# how to migrate a whole fylr into another

 e.g. when you want to create a production instance with data from a development instance.